 Costs: To get an accurate picture of siding costs in your area, siding contractors will provide free estimates.
-For the time being, realize that the siding materials listed above are slated in order from least expensive to most.
+For the time being, realize the siding materials listed above are slated in order from least expensive to most.

 Windows to Savings

 Windows should be looked at as more than just curb appeal extras.
-Windows can help insulate, they can block the sun or let it in to help warm your home, and they can be glazed or tinted to help protect your floors and furniture.
+Windows can help insulate, block the sun or let it in to help warm your home, and they can be glazed or tinted to help protect your floors and furniture.

 Decide on Window Types: Together with a designer, select the specific window types that you will need to go in particular spots.
-A picture window here, a small window over there, a large bay window here, you get the picture.
+A picture window here, a small window over there, a large bay window here -- you get the picture.